 Is autumn is in the air?
-Here in New Hampshire, the temperature is falling, the leaves are starting to change color, and the garden plants are slowing down.
-How does your neck of the woods signal the change of seasons?
+What signals the change of seasons in your area?
+Here in New Hampshire, the temperature is falling and the garden plants are slowing down.

 Recently, I’ve also noticed another sign that it's fall: bird migrations.

 Two weeks ago, I was invited to a friend’s cottage on the seacoast in Little Compton, Rhode Island.
 One early evening, we were amazed to witness masses of birds swarming above their pond.
 She told me that they were tree swallows feeding on mosquitoes.
 It was almost eerie to see the black clouds of small birds darkening the sky.